osg-htc/WLCG-Site-Net-Monitoring/WLCG-site-snmp/README.md

 sudo systemctl enable site-traffic-monitor.service sudo systemctl start site-traffic-monitor.service
 ```
 While this service runs it should create a new `JSONOUTFILE` every `INTERVAL` seconds.
+NOTE: set INTERVAL at 60 seconds unless technical issues preclude this.
 If the location of `JSONOUTFILE` is NOT accessible via a web URL, you will need to have some mechanism to move it to a web accessible location.

 ## Register in CRIC